 If they want good care, here I am.
 If they want insurance-level care, by all means.

 How Much Are Patients Paying?

 I won’t stretch this article too long.
-But it’s important to say that a patient often pays far more than $200 per year for their healthcare.
-In fact, they aren’t getting much value for this cost.
+But it’s important to say that patients often pay far more than $200 per year for their healthcare.
+They aren’t getting much value for this cost.

-I don’t think it’s bad to have catastrophic insurance.
+I don’t think it’s terrible to have catastrophic insurance.
 But nothing like that is available.
-Most people will just have to keep paying for their monthly insurance premiums to feel well-insured and protected.
+Most people must keep paying for their monthly insurance premiums to feel well-insured and protected.